OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/12._Multithreading/index.md

 The main node and its sub-nodes cannot use a shared transfer ID map, therefore *multiple sub-nodes must not simultaneously publish transfers with identical descriptors*.

-This limitation can be expressed in higher-level rules:
+This point can be expressed in higher-level terms:

 * Every sub-node of a compound node may receive any incoming transfers without limitations.
 * Only one sub-node can implement a certain publisher or service server.